-Developed and refined over the last 17 years, the Musiah Piano Method has already been taught to over 80,000 students in Australia alone.
+Developed and refined over 18 years, the Musiah Piano Method has already been taught to over 80,000 students in Australia alone.
 As its creator, I have literally spent thousands of hours training, observing and coaching more than 800 teachers in the highly specialized art of piano / keyboard teaching.

 Through continual refinement over many years, this piano method has evolved and matured into the highly efficient and unique take on traditional piano teaching techniques known today as the Musiah Piano Method.

 To see for yourself why the Musiah piano method really is the best piano method, why not start your Online Piano Lessons 14 Day FREE Trial now.

 If you’re looking for the best piano lessons, then you really should consider the most effective and best piano method.

 Three of the main piano methods that have been around forever are:

 - learning to play piano using solfa names

 - traditional piano lessons (a.k.a. the traditional piano method)